 Trint’s online software makes transcription easier than you ever thought possible: drag your audio or file file into Trint’s web-based platform and let artificial intelligence get to work.
 In minutes, you’ll have a timecoded transcript of your audio or video file that you can edit if necessary.
 Every word in the transcript is stitched to the original file in the hybrid text and audio/video player, so when you click on a word in the transcript it automatically plays that section of the file - no more getting calluses on your fingertips from repeatedly hitting play and pause for manual transcription.

 When you’re finished, export the transcript as a Word doc; SRT or VTT for captions; or share with colleagues via email.
-If you’ve never tried automated transcription before, get up to 30 minutes of free with Trint (no credit card required).
-Experience how easy it can be to convert audio and video to text - it’s a game changer for journalists.
+If you’ve never tried automated transcription before, sign up for your free trial to experience how easy it can be to convert audio and video to text - it’s a game changer for journalists.

 Give your stories legs: mobile tech is like rocket fuel for journalism